iCore-Management/Encoder-FMAddOn/README.md

 # Installation Instructions:
-  Install the folder in the right place
+**Place the downloaded Arrays folder in your FileMaker Add-Ons directory:**

-  Install the add on
-  Drag the add on to the layout
+   Mac: ~/Library/Application Support/FileMaker/Extensions/AddonModules

+   Win: ~\\AppData\\Local\\FileMaker\\Extensions\\AddonModules

+You can then install Encoder from the Add-Ons tab in FileMaker from Layout Mode.

 Open the webviewer settings and update the qrText calculation

 # Usage Instructions
   Once installed, Encoder generates the QR Code from the variable qrText calculation in the webViewer settings, based on the current context of the layout.